-Natalie, a Ph.D. in clinical psychology, strives to inspire and motivate others, no matter what their goals may be, along with herself.
+Natalie, a Ph.D. in clinical psychology, strives to inspire and motivate others, no matter what their goals may be.

 How the Pandemic Changed In-Person Writing Groups

 Prior to the pandemic, I attended a writing group almost every day.
 On a good week, I was able to make it there six times.
 While each day was led by a different organizer, they were all part of the same organization.
 We wrote for two and a half hours, then talked about writing for half an hour.
 It gave me something to look forward to, provided a social outlet, and made sure I spent at least three hours a day writing.

 A few months before the pandemic was officially declared, there were disagreements that occurred among organizers in the group.
 It caused enough turmoil that the main organizer was ousted, and others took over.
 There weren’t as many meetings, and, because the locations changed based on where the new organizers lived, there weren’t as many people who attended.
 Some nights I’d go, only to find that no one else came, including the organizer.
 When a meeting was canceled last minute, I was usually on the subway and only found out when I was writing solo.